elastic-ai/elastic-gpu-exporter/README.md

 # nano-gpu-exporter
-A general-purpose GPU monitor for GPU resource usages at pod and container level.
+A general-purpose GPU metrics exporter for collecting and exporting GPU resource usages at pod and container level.